-GENERAL: During school hours, students will help keep the hallways a safe and quiet place where people interact with courtesy and respect.
+GENERAL: Students will help keep the hallways a safe and quiet where people interact with courtesy and respect.

-- 1. The hallways are not a play or social area. - 2.
-Students will walk (not run) in a safe manner through the hallways (no hands on/feet on), and will walk on the right side. - 3.
-Quiet speaking voices will be used while in the halls. - 4.
-Everyone will be treated with respect: - -older students will be careful to watch out for younger students. - -go around people who are in conversation - -say "excuse me" when passing in front of someone - 5.
-The office area, staff room, equipment room and copy room are "out of bounds" unless a student is given permission by an adult. - 6.
-Students are to be respectful of the artwork in the hallways (hands off).
+- 1. Students will walk (not run) safely through the hallways (hands and feet to self) and will walk on the right side. - 2.
+Quiet voices will be used while in the halls. - 3.
+Everyone will be treated with respect: - -older students will be careful to watch out for younger students. - -walk around people who are in conversation - -say "excuse me" when passing in front of someone - 4.
+The office area, staff room, equipment room and copy room are "out of bounds" unless a student is given permission by an adult. - 5.
+Students are to respect the work in the hallways (hands off).

 - 1. Verbal reminder.
 Have students do it the "right way." - 2.
 Re-locate the student and have the student demonstrate acceptable behavior. - 3.
-Referral to principal and notify parents.
+Referral to principal and notify parents if necessary.